bgasparotto/data-structures/README.md

 ## Recursion
 - A recursive method is a method that calls itself.
 - In order to recursion to work properly, you need a condition that ends the recursion.
-  This condition is know as the ***breaking condition***, or the ***base case***.
+  This condition is know as the ***breaking condition*** or ***base case***.
 - When the recursive call satisfies the base case, one says the recursion *starts to unwind*.
-- However, if no base case is provided, the recursive call stack will grow indefinitely and will resulting in a `StackOverflowError`.
+- However, if no base case is provided, the recursive call stack will grow indefinitely resulting in a `StackOverflowError`.
-- Usually, an iterative implementation (such as a *for* loop) runs faster and doesn't use as much memory than recursion.
+- Usually, an iterative implementation (such as a *for* loop) runs faster and doesn't use as much memory as recursion.
 However, sometimes the iterative algorithm isn't as intuitive and as short as the recursive algorithm.
 - Lastly, even when you provide a base case, you can face a `StackOverflowError` if the number of calls is too high.
 Languages such as Scala support [tail recursion](https://www.drdobbs.com/jvm/tail-call-optimization-and-java/240167044) which